bup/bup/Documentation/bup-meta.md

 -t, \--list
 :   Display information about the metadata in an archive.
 Read the
-    archive from standard output unless `--file` is specified.
+    archive from standard input unless `--file` is specified.

 -x, \--extract
 :   Extract a metadata archive.
 Conceptually, perform `--start-extract`